lewatt23/react-native-simple-music-app/README.md

 ## cloning  repo

-To  use the  repo  you  will  have to  create  a  firebase and lastfm  api  account , then   place  the  api  key  in the  both  place need the
+To  use the  repo  you  will  have to  create  a  firebase and lastfm  api  account , then   place  the  api  key .
 ##  running the  app
 To  run the  app  you  can  either  you  'npm install'  or  'yarn  install'